ameijin/quicketl/docs/getting-started/index.md

 # Getting Started

-Welcome to ETLX!
+Welcome to QuickETL!
 This section will help you get up and running quickly.

 ## Learning Path